TejaswiRokkam/AI-Calender-Assistant/README.md

 - Google Calendar Node: Creates events with AI-generated times and descriptions.

 ## Files
-- `my workflow.json` – Exported n8n workflow file.
+- `My workflow.json` – Exported n8n workflow file.
-- `Screenshots/` – Screenshots of the workflow nodes in n8n for reference.
+- `Screenshot 2025-08-16 161803.png & Screenshot 2025-08-16 162234.png` – Screenshots of the workflow nodes in n8n for reference.

 ## How to Use
-1. Import the `AI_Calendar_Workflow.json` file into your **n8n instance**.
+1. Import the `My workflow.json` file into your **n8n instance**.
 2. Configure your **Google Calendar credentials**.
 3. Start the workflow and send a chat command to create events.
 4. Check your Google Calendar to see events scheduled automatically.